-I have audited the financial report of the South Australian Film Corporation (the Corporation) for the financial year ended 30 June 2023.
+I have audited the financial report of the South Australian Film Corporation for the financial year ended 30 June 2024.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Film Corporation as at 30 June 2023, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Film Corporation as at 30 June 2024, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Disclosures.